-The admission procedures are stipulated by the Ministry of Education and Science of the Republic of Lithuania and executed by the Association of Lithuanian Higher Education Institutions for Organising Joint Admission, a public body (§86).
+The admission procedures are stipulated by the Ministry of Education and Science of the Republic of Lithuania and executed by the Association of Lithuanian Higher Education Institutions for Organising Joint Admission, a public body (§§91, 92).

 Admission is based on a weighted score of the school-leaving results of the applicants.
 The weighting of the scores varies according to the study subject.
-This seems to be an adequate procedure, but, as the admission process is not under the jurisdiction of the College, is not subject to the accreditation decision.
+This seems to be an adequate procedure.
+As the admission process is not under the jurisdiction of the College, is usually not subject to the peer report, but it should be noted here that the process does not seem to lead to a sufficient number of students in the full-time programme.

-The module descriptions and the response to the peer questions during the on-site visit showed that the study process is adequately organised.
+The module descriptions and the response to the peer questions during the on-site visit have shown that the study process is adequately organised.
 The College appears to have much experience in teaching.
-Teachers are responsible for outlining the module descriptions and carrying it out; the study plan is adequately spread, and the students as well as alumni have also shown their satisfaction with the way teaching is organised.
+Teachers are responsible for outlining the module descriptions and carrying it out; the study plan is adequately spread, and the students as well as the alumni have also shown their satisfaction with the way teaching is organised.

-A weak point might be the drop-out rate, which appears to have increased from 12% (quoted in evalag's report from 2012) to 26%.
-In the context of a part-time programme, 26% would be in line with other such programmes, but for a full-time programme this would be relatively high.
+A weak point might be the drop-out rate, which appears to have increased from 12% (quoted in evalag's report from 2012) to 18%.
+That is in line with other part-time programmes.
+(Figures for the full-time programme are not reliable due to the very small number of students.)
 The senior management explains that the drop-out rate reflects the students' necessity to work, which results in gaps or break-ups of study careers and has become an even stronger trend in recent years.